 4-Epianhydrotetracycline: Not more than 0.5%

 2-Acetyl-2-decarbamoyl-tetracycline: Not more than 1.5%

-Tetracycline HCl has several clinical uses in treating bacterial infections such as Q fever, Rocky Mountain spotted fever, tick fevers, typhus fever, and Brill-Zinsser disease.
+Tetracycline HCl has activity against the bacteria causing: Q fever, Rocky Mountain spotted fever, tick fevers, typhus fever, and Brill-Zinsser disease.
 It is also used to to treat upper respiratory infections and acne.
 It has been used in studies of multidrug resistance and potential side effects including acute pancreatitis.